Scientific Name

 Conophytum tantillum is a small succulent that forms dense clusters of two-lobed bodies that can grow up to 0.4 inches (1 cm) tall and wide.
 The bodies are greyish-green, yellowish-green, or reddish with dark green or red dots.

-The flowers are daisy-like, usually pinkish, and appear in fall.
+The daisy-like flowers, usually pinkish, and appear in the fall.
 The fruits are 4- to 5-locular capsules.

 Hardiness